Your journey with brand strategy, messaging, and structured content in a plant- or land-based business

-Taking a practical approach to nature marketing benefits you, the nature lover.
-You want to grow your passion through a realistic outlet as a profession or side gig?
+Do you want to grow your passion through a realistic outlet as a profession or side gig?
 To get there, you’ll need specialized marketing skills and tools.

 Say you run a horticultural business.
-You know the plant care but not the marketing, or know the marketing but lack the time to fuss over it.
+You know the plant care but not the marketing, or you know the marketing but lack the time to fuss over it.
 After all, it takes time away from the actual business you love.

 Do you have the time and experience to: